chenxingqiang/secret-learn/doc/computing/computational_performance.rst

 Feature Extraction Latency
 ..........................

-Most jax-sklearn models are usually pretty fast as they are implemented either with compiled Cython extensions or optimized computing libraries.
+Most secret-learn models are usually pretty fast as they are implemented either with compiled Cython extensions or optimized computing libraries.
 On the other hand, in many real world applications the feature extraction process (i.e. turning raw data like database rows or network packets into